robmarkcole/HASS-Deepstack-face/README.md

 ## Face detection & recognition
 Deepstack [face recognition](https://deepstackpython.readthedocs.io/en/latest/facerecognition.html) counts faces (detection) and (optionally) will recognise them if you have trained your Deepstack using the `deepstack_teach_face` service (takes extra time).
 Configuring `detect_only = True` results in faster processing than recognition mode, but any trained faces will not be listed in the `matched_faces` attribute.
 An event `image_processing.detect_face` is fired for each detected recognised face.

 The `deepstack_face` component adds an `image_processing` entity where the state of the entity is the total number of faces that are found in the camera image.
-Recognised faces are listed in the entity `matched faces
-` attribute.
+Recognised faces are listed in the entity `matched faces` attribute.
+The component can optionally save snapshots of the processed images.
+If you would like to use this option, you need to create a folder where the snapshots will be stored.
+The folder should be in the same folder where your `configuration.yaml` file is located.
+In the example below, we have named the folder `snapshots`.

 Add to your Home-Assistant config:
 ```yaml